johannesgerer/unicenta/README.md

-This a modified version of Unicenta v3.70, that can be used with a keyboard instead of a touchscreen.
+This a modified version of Unicenta v3.70.
+The interface has been changed from touchscreen to an entirely keyboard-based user interface, which supports the typical and proven point-of-sale keyboard like this one:

 ![ars](wincor_nixdorf_keyboarb.jpg)